babyakja/GA_capstone_project/README.md

   - __Stemming:__

 __2. Vectorize words for use in model__
-  - In order to seperate words in preparation for topic modeling or classification, the cleaned lyrics corpus is
+  - In order to seperate words in preparation for topic modeling or classification, the cleaned lyrics corpus was prepared in both a count vectorizer and a TFIDIF vectorizer.
+Both were used to pass words into the LDA and NMF models and analyzed for effectiveness.
+Below contains a snapshot of the parameters used for each.
   - __Count Vectorizer:__ Total Count Frequency
   ```
   cvec = CountVectorizer(min_df=5,